 - Grout Rake: It is suitable for intricate labor such as some grime cleaning and removal of grout lines for minor repairs.

 - Utility knife or chisel: Suitable for tight, uncomfortable spaces, little or out-of-reach accessible to a tool blade.
-This method is exhaustive due to the cutting edge, causing tile damage.
+This method is exhaustive due to the cutting-edge, causing tile damage.

 Why Use an Oscillating Multi-Tool for Grout Removal?